FISH & WILDLIFE TECHNOLOGY PROGRAM

 Program OVERVIEW

 The Fish & Wildlife Technology Program is offered as an optional addition to the Forest Technology Program.
-Any student who feels they would like to pursue the field of monitoring and assessment of wildlife as a career path are strongly encouraged to consider the program.
-Students who wish to pursue this program may register for the program prior to the beginning of their second year of studies and complete it either concurrently together with the Forest Technology Diploma program, or by itself in a third year of study.
-A Fish & Wildlife Technician is skilled in the use of technologies, and knowledgeable of the various techniques, associated with monitoring and assessing wildlife species and their habitats.
-Students who take the Fish & Wildlife program graduate with an Advanced Diploma in Forest and Fish & Wildlife Technology.
+Students with an interest in fish and wildlife who feel they would like to pursue a career in the field of monitoring and assessment of wildlife are strongly encouraged to consider the program.
+Students who wish to pursue this program may register for the program before the beginning of their second year of studies and complete it either concurrently with the Forest Technology Diploma program, or by itself in a third year of study.
+A Fish & Wildlife Technician is skilled in the use of technologies and knowledgeable of the various techniques, associated with monitoring and assessing wildlife species and their habitats.
+Students who take the Fish & Wildlife program graduate with a Diploma in Forest and Fish & Wildlife Technology.

 By the commencement of the first semester of their second year of study, all students interested in enrolling in the Fish & Wildlife Technology program must meet the following criteria.